vincentraquin/starter-academic/content/authors/admin/_index.md

 ---
 Medical entomologist interested in vector-borne pathogens and their transmission.

-Post-doc @University Lyon 1 in UMR754 IVPC & UMR5557 Microbial Ecology labs.
+Post-doc University Lyon 1 in UMR754 IVPC & UMR5557 Microbial Ecology labs.